-I am a Research Fellow in the Department of Economics at Purdue University where I completed my Ph.D. in Economics in August 2014.
+I am currently a Research Fellow for the Purdue University Center for Research in Economics.
+I completed my Ph.D. in Economics at Purdue University in August 2014.

 In addition to my research interests I have taught Principles of Microeconomics and recitation for Introduction to Economic Principles.
 I earned the Krannert Award for Outstanding Teaching for both courses.

 I will be available for interviews at the ASSA meetings in Boston.